Discover 5 Exquisite Gems: South Africa’s Must-see Destinations

 Cape Town

 Cape Town is the most popular travel destination in South Africa, and for good reason.
-It is a lively, multicultural city with lively bars, delicious food, great weather, lots of nature and hiking nearby.
+It is a multicultural city with lively bars, delicious food, great weather, lots of nature, and hiking nearby.
 In addition to the city’s fantastic beaches, the waterfront is full of things to do.
-Backed by Table Mountain, Cape Town is truly one of the most beautiful cityscapes in the world.
+Backed by Table Mountain, Cape Town is one of the world’s most beautiful cityscapes.

-A visit to Cape Town is not complete without taking the view from Table Mountain.
+A visit to Cape Town is incomplete without taking the Table Mountain view.
 Table Mountain’s little sister, Lion’s Head, is perfect for an evening hike.
 It only takes 45 minutes to hike to the summit, so time your hike so that you are at the peak for sunset.
 So time your hike so that you are at the peak for sunset.
 It is one of the most beautiful places in the city.

 Go Surfing